vaultsandbox/client-go/README.md

 ### Real-time Monitoring

-For scenarios where you need to process emails as they arrive without blocking, you can use the `OnNewEmail` subscription.
+For scenarios where you need to process emails as they arrive, use the channel-based `Watch()` method.
+Context cancellation controls the lifecycle.

 ```go
 package main